zarif007/AI-Agent-OPT/README.md

 Our system follows a **multi-agent, DAG-based (Directed Acyclic Graph) architecture**.
 A single user prompt can be orchestrated into multiple tool invocations, where execution order is governed by **`TOOL_PRIORITY`**.

-Each tool execution is strictly dependent on the successful completion of its prerequisite tasks.
-This ensures deterministic flow control and eliminates race conditions between interdependent tasks.

 To facilitate smooth data handoff between tasks, we have introduced a **Context Manager**.
 It maintains the execution context of previously completed tasks, making their outputs readily accessible for downstream tasks.
 As a result, every tool operates with the most relevant, updated context, significantly reducing redundancy and improving orchestration efficiency.

 <p align="center">